-21 Nov The Impact and Benefits of 5G in Logistics
+21 Nov Impact and Benefits of 5G technology in the Logistics industry

 With delays at every checkpoint, moving one container within a Port ecosystem consumes a lot of time.
 Hence, the experts in the industry believe 5G can be a game-changing initiative to improve operational efficiency and achieve positive business synergies.
 Attaching a low-cost asset tracker to shipments, pallets, or individual assets can provide precise location and temperature data.
 Connecting asset trackers over a cellular network provides superior security over proprietary and other IoT standards.